Alvor1991/PP2-Online-Quiz/README.md

 ## Deployment

-* This website was developed using [Gitpod](https://www.gitpod.io), which was then committed and pushed to GitHub using Visual Studio Code.
+* This website was developed using [Gitpod](https://www.gitpod.io), then committed and pushed to GitHub using VS Code.

 ### GitHub Pages